Your Authentic Experience Under the Tuscan Sun Off the Beaten Path

 Author: Christiane Möller

-Especially recommended is the "Barriccato Bianco 2012«.
-This unfiltered white wine from 70 percent Chardonnay and 30 percent Malvasia grapes is preserved in a natural way and adjusts wurderbar fish dishes.
+Especially recommended is the "Barriccato Bianco, 2012".
+This unfiltered white wine formed by 70 percent of Chardonnay and 30 percent of Malvasia grapes is preserved in a natural way and can be drunk with fish dishes.

-Le Ricette di Giuliana with all the recipes of Tuscan cuisine
+Le Ricette di Giuliana is book which contains all the recipes of Tuscan cuisine.

 Le Ricette di Giuliana - bound or paperback 2011 ISBN: 9788890587504

 Binding: Hardcover, Label: Fattoria La Vialla, Publisher: Fattoria La Vialla, medium: Hardcover, NUMBEROFPAGES: 400, publication date: 2011-10-01, ISBN: 8890587504 Hardcover, Fattoria La Vialla <

 With the highest organic credentials, the Vialla farm and wine estate has been built up over 30 years by three generations of the Lo Franco family, who are passionate about natural food production.
 Piece by piece they have bought up neglected adjoining farms, revitalising them to produce wine, olive oil, sheep’s cheese, pasta and vegetables for sale in the estate shop and by mail order, and converting the farm buildings into self-catering accommodation with rustic furnishings and mod cons.
 The 30 stone properties, scattered around the estate, sleep 2-10, and prices start at €378 a week.
 Guests can join in the grape and olive harvests and visit the flour mill, dairy, bakery and kitchens where pasta sauces are made.
 One evening each week everyone staying is invited to dinner, a feast that is served on long tables out in the open air.
 Details: 00 39 0575 430020, lavialla.it